Christmas Historical Fiction Books

 Book Summary

 Stella is the first-ever head of holidays for Hanover’s Department Store, which includes oversight of twenty-six ‘Home for the Holidays’-themed Christmas windows.
-On Thanksgiving Day in 1942, just 48 hours before the windows will be unveiled to the public, her lead window designer quits.
+On Thanksgiving Day in 1942, just 48 hours before the windows would be unveiled to the public, her lead window designer quit.

 This 164-page novella was inspired by the author’s memories of visiting Pittsburgh’s Golden Triangle each year to see the Christmas decor.